twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 });
 ```

 Before we go any further, we should make sure our changes haven't broken anything, but before we do that, let's make one additional adjustment.
 Going forward, it may be beneficial for us to use our package.json file as a place to execute any scripts needed to build, test, and run our application.
 The usefulness of this approach will become clearer as this exercise progresses.
 We'll start by defining a second target in the package.json `"scripts"` object, one that will startup our server.
-After this addition, the bottom of [our original package.json file][package.json-v1] looks like this:
+After this addition, the bottom of [our original package.json file][package.json-v1] now looks like this:

 ```json
 "scripts": {